I cannot conceive any work of art as having a separate existence from life itself.

 -Antonin Artaud, The Theatre and Its Double

-While at Northwestern, Natalie appeared in several plays, including Pink Milk, which went on to perform at the New York and Chicago Fringe Festivals.
+While at Northwestern, Natalie appeared in, wrote, and directed several plays.
 Her college career culminated in a performance of her honors thesis, Caddy: A Play About Kings, an autobiographical adaptation of William Faulkner's The Sound and the Fury.
 In addition to Theatre, she earned a degree in Gender & Sexuality Studies.
-Her work as a writer, actress, and activist, is fueled and inspired by what she learned.

 Natalie believes that black lives matter, love is love, gender is expansive, and that women's rights are human rights.